mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ```
 Subject: 7‑day trial ends Friday — hold a spot?

 Last nudge: we can launch a branded widget + DM fallback in under a day.
-If useful, keep it; if not, we’ll remove it.
+If useful, keep it; if not, we'll remove it.
 I can reserve a trial slot until Friday.
 Grab a time? {BOOKING_URL}
 ```

 ---